 Fancy some cookie decorating?
 How about a drum lesson?
 Or getting your face painted?
 All of these and tons more are free every single day at Disney World Resorts.
 You do NOT have to be a resort guest to participate!
 Just take a look at the Monthly Recreation Guides for each resort and you’ll never be without something free to do.

 In addition to the scheduled activities, it’s fun to just visit each resort as Disney excels at immersing you in a location and a feeling.
 From the scent of the Grand Floridian- which I’m sure is Crabtree and Evelyn’s Spring Rain- to the creek running through the Wilderness Lodge, you can spend your entire vacation appreciating the Disney resort details.

-Not free but I’d be remiss to mention: you don’t have to go into the Magic Kingdom to get Dole Whip!
+Not free but I’d be remiss to mention: You don’t have to go into the Magic Kingdom to get Dole Whip!
 Pineapple Lanai at the back of the Polynesian resort lets you get your fix without shelling out for a ticket.
-Or you can make it at home thanks to Traveling Mom Jenn.
+Or you can make this yummy treat at home using this Dole Whip recipe.

 Looking for a different kind of break?
 Free Camp Dolphin visits are available if you go to the Dolphin’s Mandara Spa, too.

 If you’re headed to the mouse house, Traveling Mom recommends Undercover Tourist for discounted tickets.

 What are your favorite Disney World freebies?
 I’d love to hear about them in the comments.